 SECTION 10.
 In case of the absence of any officer of the Club, or for any other reason that the Board of directors may deem sufficient, the Board of Directors may delegate the powers or duties of such officer to any other Director, for the time being, provided a majority of the Board of Directors concurs therein.
 The Board of Directors may also elect a Vice President to fill in for the President, when the President is not available.

 SECTION 11.
-The presence of at least five (5) members of the Board of Directors shall be necessary in order to constitute a quorum for the purpose of conducting business at any meeting of the Board of Directors.
-Except as may otherwise be provided in the Articles of Incorporation or the By-Laws, the decision of a majority of the directors present at any meeting shall be the decision of the Club.
+The presence of at least a simple majority of the Board of Directors shall be necessary in order to constitute a quorum for the purpose of conducting business at any meeting of the Board of Directors.
+Except as may otherwise be provided in the Articles of Incorporation or the By-Laws, the decision of a majority of the directors’ present at any meeting shall be the decision of the Club.

 SECTION 12.
 Special meetings of the Board of directors shall be held on the call of the President or a majority of the Directors.
 All members of the Board shall be advised, either orally or in writing, as to the time and place of any such meeting.
 Notice shall be given at least three (3) days prior to the date of the meeting.
 Attendance at any meeting shall constitute a waiver of notice thereof.